sqlxpert/z-container-api-kafka-aws-terraform/README.md

 - **Omitted a local environment.** Local packaging and testing of Docker containers meant to be deployed in the cloud, and local execution of `terraform apply` for cloud resources, introduce variability and risk without much benefit.
-I created an EC2 instance in the AWS Console and used its EBS volume to store Terraform state during development.
+I relied on an EC2 instance running the same Linux distribution (Amazon Linux 2023) that I'd chosen for my container.
   [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html)
-  would also work well for manual container generation tasks (but not for storing local Terraform state, which would have to go to S3).
+  would work for manual container creation, subject to the risk that the CPU architecture might differ.
+CloudShell works well for manual Terraform maintenance, provided that you store state in S3.
   [Shareable Lambda function test events](https://docs.aws.amazon.com/lambda/latest/dg/testing-functions.html#creating-shareable-events) offer a great way to bundle test events in IaC templates.
 Users can trigger realistic tests in a development AWS account, using either the AWS Console or